 How To Find Top-Rated Drywall Contractors

 So, at this point, you’re committed to finding good drywall contractors, but the search can be difficult.
-You know you need a good drywall contractor, but starting the search can be difficult.
 A smart way to find drywall contractors is via referrals.
-This means asking friends, family, coworkers, or anyone you trust to recommend a drywall contractor that they had a good experience with.
+This means asking friends, family, coworkers, or anyone you trust to recommend a local drywall contractor that they had a good experience with.
 A secondary option could be reaching out to the AWCI (Association of the Wall and Ceiling Industry).
-Industry groups like these are a great trusted resource to use if you don’t have one in your social circle.
+Industry groups like these are a great trusted resource to use if you don’t have a drywall specialist in your social circle.

 For those who don’t have these options on the table, the next most likely option is going on the Internet, starting with a simple search for “licensed drywall contractors near me.”
-This is great for you to get a starter list to shorten down based on the quotes that you get and photos that you see.
+This is great for you to get a starter list to shorten down based on the quotes that you get for you drywall project and photos that you see of previous drywall installation work.
 When you start to narrow things down further, you can move to interview potential drywall contractors.

 The Best Ways To Interview Drywall Contractors

 This interviewing stage is a critical one when it comes to finding a contractor that you trust and will be happy with.
 Don’t just orbit around the cost (we’ll discuss that later), but be sure to ask questions about the company.
 This includes not just the scope of the work that they do, but many elements of the company history that may impact their work.
 For example, if there are recent bankruptcies or financial disruptions, you’ll need to get assurances that the job will be done.
 You also need to make sure they have the proper drywall contractor license, insurance, and permits.
 Altogether, this information gives you a view of how legitimate each contractor is.

 Here some specific questions to ask about the job:

 — Do you have a dedicated team?
 Who is your crew?
 Will drywall subcontractors be involved?

 — How would you complete the drywall project?